C. J. Beathard: 2014 season

-Both Rudock and Beathard took snaps during the Taxslayer Bowl, and the Hawkeyes lost 45–28 to Tennessee.
+Both Rudock and Beathard took snaps during the TaxSlayer Bowl, and the Hawkeyes lost 45–28 to Tennessee.
 The Volunteers got off to a large start; both Rudock and Beathard had poor drives during the first half, but Beathard handled the majority of second-half snaps.
 Beathard was able to rally the Hawkeyes from a 35–7 first-half deficit, though they were not able to win the game.

-Shortly after the TaxSlayer Bowl loss, Kirk Ferentz released a depth chart for the following 2015 season—a very irregular time for a coach to do so—which named Beathard the starting quarterback for the 2015 season.
+Shortly after the TaxSlayer Bowl loss, Kirk Ferentz released a depth chart for the following 2015 season — a very irregular time for a coach to do so — which named Beathard the starting quarterback for the 2015 season.
 Rudock, who in 2014 was a senior and preparing to graduate, had been being recruited by new Michigan coach Jim Harbaugh; and, after Beathard was officially named next season's starter, Rudock transferred to the University of Michigan for graduate study and for his one year of graduate eligibility.

 2015 season

 Beathard helped lead the 2015 Iowa Hawkeyes football team to an undefeated 12–0 record during the regular season, as he passed for 2,570 yards, 14 touchdowns, and three interceptions.
 He was selected by both the coaches and media as a second-team player on the 2015 All-Big Ten Conference football team.
-The Hawkeyes' winning streak came to an end in the 16–13 loss to Michigan State in the Big Ten Championship.
+The Hawkeyes' winning streak came to an end in the 16–13 loss to the Michigan State Spartans in the Big Ten Championship.
 Beathard passed for 216 yards, one touchdown, and one interception in the loss.
-In the Rose Bowl against Stanford, Beathard passed for 239 yards, two touchdowns, and one interception in the 45–16 loss.
+In the Rose Bowl against the Stanford Cardinal, Beathard passed for 239 yards, two touchdowns, and one interception in the 45–16 loss.

 2016 season

 In his final season with the Hawkeyes, Beathard helped lead the team to an 8–4 record in the regular season.
-The team qualified for the Outback Bowl against Florida.
+The team qualified for the Outback Bowl against the Florida Gators.
 The Gators won by a score of 30–3 in Beathard's final collegiate game.
 Overall, in the 2016 season, Beathard had 1,929 passing yards, 17 touchdowns, and 10 interceptions.